-There was a complaints policy which provided staff with information about handling formal and informal complaints from patients.
+There was a complaints' policy which provided staff with information about handling formal complaints from patients.
+Staff told us the practice team viewed complaints as a learning opportunity and discussed those received in order to improve the quality of service provided.